aims of crop improvement

-aims of crop improvement, This involves the importation of introduction or some varieties of crops with desirable characteristics into areas where they have not existed before.crop improvement is a deployed means to improve the quality of crops in farming activities which is the aims of crop improvement
+crop improvement is a deployed means to improve the quality of crops in farming activities which is the aim of crop improvement

 crop improvement is therefore necessary for better yield. the improvement of crop varieties must be done in such a way that it will not undermine the original nature of the crop that is being improved.